 File type Requirements CA 1.
-It must be a flat ZIP file with the CA certificates inside.
-2. It must contain not only the certificate files but also copies of them named following the <hash>.0 format.
-The value of the <hash> part can be produced with the following command: openssl x509 -noout -hash -in /path/to/cert/file.</hash></hash> 3.
-It can contain CRL files, but then it also needs to contain the copies of them following the <hash_of_the_related_ca_file.r0 above.<="" as="" be="" can="" described="" format.="" hash="" p="" produced="" the=""></hash_of_the_related_ca_file.r0>
+The file must be a flat ZIP file with the CA certificates inside.
+2. It can contain copies of the certificates named following the <hash>.0 format.
+The value of the <hash> part can be produced with the following command: openssl x509 -noout -hash -in /path/to/cert/file.
+These copies will be generated automatically after saving if they are not present already, and the original File brick will be overwritten.</hash></hash> 3.
+It can contain CRL files, and it also can contain the copies of them following the .ro">hash_of_the_related_ca_file>.ro format.
+The hash can be produced as described above.
+These copies will be generated automatically after saving if they are not present already, and the original File brick will be overwritten.